 On January 15, 2014, a class action lawsuit captioned Hatamian v.
 AMD, et al., C.A.
-No. 3:14-cv-00226 (the "Hatamian Lawsuit") was filed against the Company in the United States District Court for the Northern District of California.
+No. 3:14-cv-00226 (the Hatamian Lawsuit) was filed against the Company in the United States District Court for the Northern District of California.
 The complaint purports to assert claims against the Company and certain individual officers for alleged violations of Section 10(b) of the Securities Exchange Act of 1934, as amended (the Exchange Act), and Rule 10b-5 of the Exchange Act.
 The plaintiffs seek to represent a proposed class of all persons who purchased or otherwise acquired our common stock during the period April 4, 2011 through October 18, 2012.
 The complaint seeks damages allegedly caused by alleged materially misleading statements and/or material omissions by the Company and the individual officers regarding its 32nm technology and "Llano" product, which statements and omissions, the plaintiffs claim, allegedly operated to artificially inflate the price paid for the Company's common stock during the period.
 The complaint seeks unspecified compensatory damages, attorneys' fees and costs.
 On July 7, 2014, the Company filed a motion to dismiss plaintiffs' claims.
 On March 31, 2015, the Court denied the motion to dismiss.
 On May 14, 2015, the Company filed its answer to plaintiffs' corrected amended complaint.
-The discovery process is ongoing.
-On September 4, 2015, plaintiffs filed their motion for class certification.
+On September 4, 2015, plaintiffs filed their motion for class certification, and on March 16, 2016, the Court granted plaintiffs' motion.
 A court-ordered mediation held in January 2016 did not result in a settlement of the lawsuit.
+The discovery process was concluded.
+The plaintiffs and defendants filed cross-motions for summary judgment, and briefing on those motions was completed in July 2017.
+On October 9, 2017, the parties signed a definitive settlement resolving this matter and submitted it to the Court for approval.
+Under the terms of this agreement, the settlement will be funded entirely by certain of the Company's insurance carriers and the defendants will continue to deny any liability or wrongdoing.
+Th